loving, caring, supporting

 A small Creation Care Group has been established by the PCC to apply creation care principles to the life of St Marys.

 It aims to help both St Marys as an organization, and its members as individuals, to show love, care and respect for God’s creation as an essential part of Christian discipleship.
 St Marys is a member of A Rocha’s Eco Church scheme and we are delighted to have received their bronze award in recognition of our progress so far.

-The members are James Faulkner, Anthony Harris, Edward Jarvis and Roger Peppiatt.
+The members are James Faulkner, Anthony Harris, Audrey Hedges, Roger Peppiatt and Margaret Tabone.

 We would be pleased to hear your views and suggestions – please email to firstname.lastname@example.org or leave a voicemail message on 01480 352154 (church office).